Tuesday, 28 August 2018

 Debt

 It might sound a little ominous but discussing the prospect and reality of debt with your older children can help prepare them for financial scrapes and making better decisions.
 Whether it’s the danger of payday loans, out of control spending on a credit card, a student loan, or a utility bill that’s proving difficult to pay; by introducing your older child to the perils of debt and how they can avoid it will make them savvier in the future.
-It’s also worth mentioning how companies such as Credit Fix can help get people in debt back on track and how it’s better to tackle the problem head on rather than letting it get worse and worse.
+It’s also worth mentioning how companies can help get people in debt back on track and how it’s better to tackle the problem head on rather than letting it get worse and worse.

 The money jar